 What factors affect bearing lifespan?

-Key factors include load conditions, lubrication, operating environment, alignment, and maintenance practices.
+Load conditions, lubrication, operating environment, alignment, and maintenance practices all influence bearing life.

 What is the difference between ball and roller bearings?